- The museum

 Hepworth carving in the Palais de Danse

 THE REDISCOVERY OF AN OUTSTANDING ARTIST

-History has tended to neglect Barbara Hepworth, although her significance as an artist was recognised in her day.
-She and her husband Ben Nicholson frequented artistic circles in France, visiting Brancusi, Picasso, Braque, Mondrian and Kandinsky and meeting Arp, Calder and Miro.
+Little known to the french public, Barbara Hepworth, although her significance as an artist was recognised in her day.
+She and her husband Ben Nicholson frequented artistic circles in France, visiting Brancusi, Picasso, Braque, Mondrian and meeting Arp, Calder and Miro.
 From 1939 on, Hepworth worked in Cornwall, whose landscapes had a profound influence on her work.

 Hepworth was greatly honoured in Britain in her lifetime and was made a Dame of the British Empire by the Queen.
 The MoMA in New York acquired its first Hepworth in 1936, and her work was shown in a series of exhibitions: at the Venice Biennale, in San Francisco, Sao Paulo and Tokyo...
 The Musée Rodin is one of the very few places in France to have exhibited Barbara Hepworth’s work in her lifetime, so it naturally fell to the same museum — which included her in group exhibitions over 60 years ago — to reintroduce her powerful and poetic art to the French public.

 Catherine Chevillot, general curator and director of the Musée Rodin.